skyway/skyway-js-sdk-doc/docs/en/sfuroom.md

 ### Event: `'removeStream'`

-MediaStream has removed from MediaConnection in this room.
+MediaStream has removed from a media connection of this room.

 This event does not fired when remote peer left the room.
 In this case, use [`peerLeave` event](#event-peerleave) instead.